CareOregon: Sponsorships

 On Nov.
 29, 2021, CareOregon announced a 10-year, $2 million partnership with the Boys & Girls Club of the Portland Metropolitan Area.
 It focused efforts on the club in Rockwood, an eastern Multnomah County neighborhood that is home to a large share of families on the Oregon Health Plan.
 As part of the partnership, the facility was renamed the CareOregon Boys & Girls Club at Rockwood.

 Diversity, equity and inclusion

 CareOregon’s early leaders built a staff to reflect the populations using its services.
 In 2003, according to the founding CEO, more than 30% of CareOregon staff were people of color.
 The company was recognized in 2021 by Modern Healthcare for its workforce diversity, including leadership.

 During the COVID-19 pandemic, CareOregon put a greater emphasis on community justice and in March 2021 added an officer-level role for diversity, equity and inclusion.

 For members, it supports programs to provide culturally specific care to improve health outcomes for immigrants, Tribal members and people of color.

-Public policy

-CareOregon participates in lobbying efforts on issues related to the Oregon Health Plan and health reform, testifying at public policy hearings and holding meetings with legislators at the local, state and national levels.